T-M-D/NXI-Collection/README.md

 # NXI-Collection
+Nagios XI Collection

-A collection of add-ons for Nagios XI
+A collection of add-ons for Nagios XI.

+## API
+* Scripts for using the XI REST API